marianaluduena/marianaluduena/README.md

 <img src= "https://github.com/user-attachments/assets/942954c8-693f-41c1-acb7-6d39a76ab67e" alt= "Vista Beetrack menú" width="700" padding="250px" />
 </div>

 This time, I took on the role of **QA Lead for my team**, drawing on my experience from the previous training to provide guidance  I encouraged my fellow QAs to **share their ideas and opinions, and we made decisions collaboratively.**

-During this project, **I adapted by working with the tools available—mainly the API—to ensure that the testing process continued without interruptions.**

 The **relationship** with the whole team (Devs, PM, UX, etc) **was so good that we all decided we want to continue improving Beetrack, even when this training is over!**